bft-smart/fabric-orderingservice/README.md

 1. Create a new docker network named `bft_network`.

-   * In the case of a local deployment where all principals execute within the same host, create the network with docker's standard bridge driver with the following command `docker network create -d bridge bft_network`
+   * In the case of a local deployment where all principals execute within the same host, create the network with docker's standard bridge driver with the command `docker network create -d bridge bft_network`

    * If instead you intend to create a true distributed deployment, the most straight-forward way is to use the swarm driver.
 From the collection of hosts you intend to use for the deployment, pick one to be the swarm manager.
 Assuming that the IP address for that host is `192.168.1.1`, initialize the Docker daemon as a swarm manager as follows: